Auctionator/Collectionator/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Auctionator can always be better
+about: Collectionator can always be better
 title: ''
 labels: enhancement
 assignees: ''